You can measure the impact of your campaigns across various channels and optimize your marketing activities with the Revenue attribution service.

 The value specified for the Attribution Window should be between 1 and 365 days.

 Data sources used by the Revenue Attribution Service

 The Revenue Attribution Service attributes revenue to the following actions and touchpoints depending on your configuration:

 Please note that the iOS 15 update blocks the tracking of email opens, so if you selected email open data as a Revenue Attribution touchpoint, then it affects your attributed revenue.
 For more information, see iOS 15 update blocks tracking of email opens.

 - SMS data (sends and clicks)

 - Only the Email behavior data click touchpoint is enabled by default.
 Until there are no clicks made in any email campaign (e.g. in the case of new accounts), Emarsys cannot attribute revenue to any channel and the No data to show message will be displayed on the Revenue Analytics screen.
 To avoid this issue, send out an email campaign and click in it by using test users.
 To modify your settings, follow the instructions in Configuring the Revenue Attribution settings.

-- From the touchpoints listed above, the Revenue Attribution Service can attribute revenue to campaigns and automated programs (i.e. Automation Center and Interactions programs) by using email click, open, Push open and SMS data (sends and clicks).
+- From the touchpoints listed above, the Revenue Attribution Service can attribute revenue to campaigns and automated programs (i.e. Automation Center and Interactions programs) by using email click, open, Push open and SMS data (sends and clicks) and In-app clicks.